Ubaí

 Ubaí is a municipality in the north of the Brazilian state of Minas Gerais.
-As of 2020 the population was 12,599 in a total area of 821 km².
+As of 2020 the population was 12,599 in a total area of 821 km2.
 It became a municipality in 1962.

-Location
+Geography

 Ubaí is located at an elevation of 608 meters between the São Francisco River and Brasília de Minas.
 It is connected by state highway (partially paved) to São Romão on the São Francisco River.
 It belongs to the statistical microregion of Montes Claros.
 Neighboring municipalities are Ponto Chique, São Romão, Campo Azul, Luislândia and Icaraí de Minas.
 The Rio Gameleiras crosses the south of the municipal area.